 Here at Ed Walker Racing we encourage everyone into our magnificent sport regardless of your budget.
 Owning a part or a share of a racehorse does not have to be expensive.
 We have a number of syndicates up and running offering shares at costs to suit everybody.

 We have a dedicated Communications Assistant Libby, whose role is to provide our owners with photographs, videos and regular updates of their horses on behalf of Ed.
-In addition, we have an Owners Area login page on our website where owners can see the latest news on their horses and receive email updates.
 We welcome owners at any time to the yard and we encourage regular visits and trips up the gallops.
 We have various different ownership options available as detailed below.

 This is where one person owns the whole horse.
 The sole owner is responsible for 100% costs of the horses keep and training fees and must be registered with Weatherbys as an owner.
 All decisions will be taken between them and the trainer and all prize money will go to the Sole Owner.
 You will be able to choose the name of your horse as well as your own set of personalised racing colours which your horse will run in.